 Founded in 2005 by Lawrie Hayworth, Bookdonors has found a way to turn a burden - unwanted used books - into an asset that produces a "triple bottom line".

 Its model is quite straightforward.
 Bookdonors receives a steady supply of second-hand books from charities, libraries and other organisations, which it sells online through Amazon and AbeBooks.
 Unsold books are recycled.

 About a quarter of the money raised goes back to each supplier, helping them to fundraise for their cause (that's an economic bottom line).
-Tonnes of books are diverted from landfill (that's an environmental one), while Bookdonors provides training and employment to people with disabilities and the long-term unemployed (that's the social bottom line).
+Over 2,000 tonnes of books are diverted from landfill (that's an environmental one), while Bookdonors provides training and employment to people with disabilities and the long-term unemployed (that's the social bottom line).

 Community Interest Company

 "Around a third of our staff and volunteers are registered disabled," says Hayworth.
-"On top of that, about 80 per cent have come from long-term unemployment.
-So as well as being a social enterprise, we are a social firm – the first in the Scottish borders."
+"On top of that, about 80% have come from long-term unemployment.
+So, as well as being a social enterprise, we are a social firm - the first in the Scottish borders."